nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add -sl s/STUDENT_INDEX... l/LESSON_INDEX...`

 * Adds the students at the specified student indexes to the lessons at the specified lesson indexes.
-- The index refers to the index number shown in the displayed student list and lesson list.
+* The index refers to the index number shown in the displayed student list and lesson list.
-- The index must be a **positive integer** 1, 2, 3, ...
+* The index must be a **positive integer** 1, 2, 3, ...

 Examples:
 * `add -sl s/1 2 3 l/1 2`

-> :bulb: All of these students must not be attending any of the lessons provided for this command to work.
+> :exclamation: All of these students must not be attending any of the lessons provided for this command to work.

 ### Deleting students from lessons: `del -sl`